 Nothing is more confining than the boundaries we place in the mind.
 We can only perceive what our worldview allows, and the mind becomes a trap when we confuse fiction with facts.
 When you mistake the analogies and stories of mythology for factual events and people, you create artificial boundaries that override common sense and logic.
 It’s the mind trap of faith and belief.
 Learning why faith is a trap is the first step to spiritual freedom.

 Then once you create these boundaries based on mythology, the mind will defend them with violence if necessary.
-Mythology can be harmful when it becomes a religion.
-Religion substitutes myths for facts in an attempt to make faith perform as knowledge.
+Mythology is the most dangerous when it morphs into a region.
+We see how Western organized religions substitute mythology and superstition for evidence and facts.
+These tools make faith perform as knowledge even though it is not.

 The Mind Trap of Faith and Belief